What Happens When a Carbon Black Cloud License Expires

 Stage 1: Grace Period

-On the day of expiration, the Carbon Black Cloud org will enter a renewal grace period.
-A Banner will display in the UI stating when the grace period ends.
-During this time, you retain full access to all services and data, and you can still renew your subscription.
+Upon expiration, your Carbon Black Cloud organization will enter a 30-day renewal grace period.
+During this time, you will maintain uninterrupted access to all services and data, and you can still renew your subscription.
+A notification banner will appear in the console UI to track the exact end date of this window.

 If you believe your license has not expired and this banner is visible: